 Cooking Tips:

-An even cook: remember to keep turning the pan to ensure an even cook underneath, you want every slice to have a glorious golden, slightly crisp, base.
+An even cook: remember to keep turning the pan to ensure an even cook underneath, you want every slice to have a golden, slightly crisp, base.
 You can use a knife to check on the underneath and see how it’s looking - once it’s lovely and golden, that’s the time to take it off the heat and pop it in the oven.
-You don’t want to burn the bottom and it’s near impossible to get the frittata cooked all the way through on the hob without scorching the bottom.
-Nobody wants a scorched bottom.

-The perfect set: like all egg dishes, timing is everything - just a few extra seconds can make the most perfect dish turn into something rubbery.
-You want the centre of this Courgette Frittata (Frittata di Zucchini) to be puffed up, but still with a slight wobble.
+The perfect set: you want the centre of this Frittata di Zucchini to be puffed up, but still with a slight wobble.
 The melted cheese can sometimes trick you into thinking that the egg isn't cooked, but if it’s puffy looking, the chances are it is cooked but the cheese will still be melty and delicious.
-Remember, do not over cook.
+Remember, do not overcook.

 Frequently Asked Questions